cici-xingyu-zheng/swdb_2024_strategy/README.md

 3. keep brainstorming new strategies; "regret" (the first false alarm lick) was an idea through talking to my roomate
 4. ways to get behaviral data direction without getting ecepyhs session?
 5. any ways to change file write permission?
+6. go through in more detail `psytrack`'s usage

 #### General qestions:
 1. why we see `> 5` consecutive aborted trails?